itpropro/nuxt-oidc-auth/README.md

 [![Nuxt][nuxt-src]][nuxt-href]

 Welcome to __Nuxt OIDC Auth__, a Nuxt module focusing on native OIDC (OpenID Connect) based authentication for Nuxt with a high level of customizability and security for SSR applications.
-This module doesn't use any external dependencies outside of the [unjs](https://unjs.io/) ecosystem except for token validation (the well known `jose` library for JWT interactions).
+This module doesn't use any external dependencies outside of the [unjs](https://unjs.io/) ecosystem except for token validation (the well known and tested `jose` library for JWT interactions).
 This module's session implementation is based on [nuxt-auth-utils](https://github.com/Atinux/nuxt-auth-utils).

 <!--- [Playground Demo](https://stackblitz.com/github/itpropro/nuxt-oidc-auth/tree/main/playground) -->